TJF-Monticello/Monticello-UVA-FieldSchool-2022/README.md

 # Monticello-UVA-FieldSchool-2022
 Materials for Monticello-UVA Archaeological Field School
+* [Course Description and Syllabus] (github.com/TJF-Monticello/Monticello-UVA-FieldSchool-2022/tree/main/DescriptionAndSyllabus) Click here for the Course Description and the Daily Schdeule and Syllabus.
 * [Reading](https://github.com/TJF-Monticello/Monticello-UVA-FieldSchool-2022/tree/main/Reading).
 Click here to download reading for the course.